pauloreis-ds/Machine-Learning-ROADMAP/1 - Classification/README.md

     - There are two possible predicted classes: "yes" and "no".
 If we were predicting the presence of a disease, for example, "yes" would mean they have the disease, and "no" would mean they don't have the disease.
-    - The classifier made a total of 165 predictions (e.g., 165 patients were being tested for the presence of that disease).
+    - The classifier made a total of 165 predictions (165 patients were being tested for the presence of that disease).
     - Out of those 165 cases, the classifier predicted "yes" 110 times, and "no" 55 times.
     - In reality, 105 patients in the sample have the disease, and 60 patients do not.